 Choosing between a moses basket or bedside crib can be a difficult decision to make for mum and dads to be.
 Its a big decision deciding on baby’s first bed and can be a significant investment so you want to get it right.

 Both have their advantages and disadvantages but as long as you make the decision on whats going to work best for you then you can’t go too far wrong with either option.
-Some people actually decide to purchase both, with a moses basket being their day time/downstairs options and the crib staying in their bedroom for nighttime sleeps.
+A lot of expectant parents decide to purchase both, with a moses basket being their day time/downstairs options and the crib staying in their bedroom for night time sleeps.

 To try and help you with your decision we have compiled a list of things to consider with each.

 - Lightweight and portable so can easily move around the house to keep baby close through the day

 - Safe for both day and night time sleeping

 - Much more compact in size than cribs if you are short on space